danielk333/bigbrains/README.md

   2) Simulate a tape and execute token stream
   3) ????
   4) Profit
-- If compiling:
+- If transpiling:
   1) Lex the brainfuck code
   2) Transform token stream to a specific instruction set: c or assembler (fasm) code
-  3) Write instruction code to file and compile instructions to machine code
+  3) Write instruction code to file, this can then be compiled
-  4) Execute machine code at your convenience
+  4) Execute compilex code at your convenience
   5) ????
   6) Profit

+Then there is also a brainfuck visualizer and IDE in one!
+Written in raylib.
+Coming soon^TM
+- Visualizing:
+  1) Lex the brainfuck code / start a new brainfuck file
+  2) Visualize the token stream and tape simulation
+  3) ????
+  4) Profit

 ## Requirements